jsakamoto/Toolbelt.Blazor.I18nText/README.md

 $ dotnet watch msbuild -t:CompileI18nText
 ```

-After entry this dotnet CLI command, the command stay in execution and watch the changing of localized text source files.
-If it detects the changing of localized text source files, then the dotnet CLI re-compile localized text source files into **"Typed Text Table class"** and **"Localized Text Resource JSON"** files.
+After entering this dotnet CLI command, the command window will stay in execution mode.
+Watch the changing of localized text source files.
+If it detects the changing of localized text source files, then the dotnet CLI will recompile localized text source files into **"Typed Text Table class"** and **"Localized Text Resource JSON"** files.

 ![fig.2-2](https://raw.githubusercontent.com/jsakamoto/assets/m/i18n/fig2b.png)